hzsolt21/hzsolt21.github.io/_drafts/EternalRed.markdown

 ![reverseShell](/img/EternalRed/reverse.png)
 <br>

-<h3>Other execution</h3>
+<h3>Other Payloads</h3>
 What if we want to do something else.
 For example, run a command.
-No problem, we need the same starting method name, the detachFromParent methode and some small code to run our command.
-We will use system() in this case.
+No problem, we need the same starting method name, the detachFromParent method and some small code to run our command.
+We will use just a system() function execution in this case which executes a command supplied to it as input.
-For this test, I will create a new folder in /tmp called test. here is the code sample:
+For this test, I will create a new folder in /tmp called test. here is the code snippet I've used:
 <br>
 ```
 #include <stdio.h>